dbutz/SchoolSite-Pro-Docs/dataManagement/index.md

 # Manage your data

 The heart of SchoolSite Pro is your district's data.
-After your data has been created, SchoolSite Pro's Data Setup tool can help ensure your data's compatibility with the rest of the software.
+After your data has been created, the SchoolSite Pro Data Setup tool can help ensure your data's compatibility with the rest of the software.

 ## Create Your Own Data
 - [How to create your own data](createData/howToCreateData.md)